-Infection with Coxiella Burnetii
+Infection with Coxiella burnetii

 Treatment of Q Fever

-Detection of Coxiella Burnetii
+Detection of Coxiella burnetii

 When patients present with fever of uncertain genesis and atypical pneumonia, Q fever should be considered as a possibility.

-In the acute stage of the inflammation, tests mostly reveal antibodies against the phase-II-antigens.
-The detection of phase-I-antibodies suggests a chronic course.
+In the acute stage of the inflammation, tests mostly reveal antibodies against the phase-II antigens.
+The detection of phase-I antibodies suggests a chronic course.
 However, cross-reactions with Chlamydia pneumoniae and Bartonella spp. have to be considered.

-Infections with Hemophilus Influenza
+Infections with Hemophilus influenza

-The most dangerous capsule type is B as it can cause sepsis and meningitis.
-Also, some stocks of HiB have IgAse, which cleaves IgA-antibodies and thus inhibits the local immune system, e.g., in the respiratory tract.
-The portion of penicillinase-producing stocks also grows.
-As Hib conjugate vaccines are widely used, most infections are now caused by Hia strain.
+The most dangerous capsule type is the B type (Hib) as it can cause sepsis and meningitis.
+Moreover, some variants of Hib have IgAse, which cleaves IgA antibodies and thus inhibits the local immune system, e.g., in the respiratory tract.
+The portion of penicillinase-producing variants also grows.
+As Hib conjugate vaccines are widely used, most infections are now caused by the Hia strain.

-Further complications are sudden-onset epiglottitis with risk of suffocation, pleuritis, and sepsis.
-The only effective prophylaxis is vaccination against the most dangerous capsule type B beginning in the second month of life.
+Further complications are sudden-onset epiglottitis with the risk of suffocation, pleuritis, and sepsis.
+The only effective prophylaxis is vaccination against HiB beginning in the 2nd month of life.

-Infections with Haemophilus Ducreyi
+Infections with Haemophilus ducreyi

-These ulcers are extremely painful.
-Also, there is a swelling in the inguinal lymph nodes, called bubo.
+More, there is a swelling in the inguinal lymph nodes, called a bubo.

 Detection of Hemophilus

-Further Pathogenic Species of Hemophilus
+Other Pathogenic Species of Haemophilus